PaulmannLighting/apis-saltans/coordinator/ARCHITECTURE.md

 status results retain explicit conversions because their public variants deliberately do not store an error source compatible with `#[from]`.

-The response objects own one-shot receivers. `TransmissionResponse` owns only the hardware completion receiver. `CommunicationResponse` wraps `InternalCommunicationResponse`, which owns both the hardware completion receiver and the correlated ZCL or ZDP receiver.
-The internal communication future always polls the hardware completion receiver first.
+`HwResponse` owns the driver's opaque deferred hardware future. `CommunicationResponse` wraps `InternalCommunicationResponse`, which owns an `HwResponse` and the correlated ZCL or ZDP one-shot receiver.
+The internal communication future always polls the hardware response first.
+After it succeeds, the completed `HwResponse` is discarded and only the protocol receiver is polled; a hardware error completes the communication future without polling that receiver.

 ## Removed Internal Responsibilities